yoyoplus/test1/README.md

 edit formatting
 # Test Project
 This repository is used for practicing basic documentation updates and tracking small changes over time.
+This repository is created to practice making small but consistent updates to documentation.